Truffled Mushroom Pizza with Arugula Salad

 Homemade pizza dough can sound like a daunting task!
 But it doesn’t have to be.
-I’ve shared my favorite homemade pizza dough recipe with you guys before, and it’s one I’ve been making for a long, long time.
+I’ve shared my favorite homemade lazy pizza dough with you guys before, and it’s one I’ve been making for a long, long time.
 Here’s a quick glance and what you’ll need:

 - all-purpose flour

-This recipe is foolproof and makes enough dough for two pizzas.
+This recipe is foolproof and makes enough dough for four pizzas.
 You can use ½ the dough and freeze the other half for later if you’d like.
 Anees and I always like a little variety so whenever I make homemade pizza, I make one with red sauce and one with white.
 That’s our standard order for takeout too, in case you were curious.

 What you need to make homemade truffled mushroom pizza.

-– MUSHROOMS: We’ll start with our homemade garlic butter mushrooms.
+– mushrooms: We’ll start with our homemade garlic butter mushrooms.
 You can use any variety of mushrooms you like.
 I went with cremini mushrooms and shiitakes.
 I love the woodsy flavor of shitake mushrooms and how well they pair with white truffle oil.
 Other varieties that would work: portobello, white button, oyster, etc. We’ll melt the butter in a skillet and flavor it with tons of pressed garlic and thyme then just let the mushrooms hang out until they brown and soak up all that garlic butter goodness.
 Allow them to cool before you proceed.

-– CHEESE: I went with two kinds of cheese here: fontina and fresh mozzarella.
+– cheese: I went with two kinds of cheese here: fontina and fresh mozzarella.
 I have to credit this pizza shop in Sausalito for inspiring this wild mushroom and fontina combination.
 I hadn’t thought about putting the two together until I had that pizza and woah!
 You could also just use mozzarella here if you’d like, totally your call!